The Pandora Chorus FAQ (Frequently Asked Questions)

 When does The Pandora Chorus rehearse?

 When in session, The Pandora Chorus rehearses weekly, on Wednesday evenings, from 7 to 9pm.
 We operate in seasonal sessions which last between 11 and 16 weeks.
-The Fall Session usually runs September to December, and the Winter/Spring Session runs January to April.
-Our in-person rehearsals are currently on hold due to the Pandemic.
-We hope to resume in-person rehearsals in September 2022.
+The Fall Session usually runs September to December, and the Winter/Spring Session runs January to April or May.
+Our Fall 2023 Session will run in-person rehearsals, from September 27 to December 13, 2023.

 Where does The Pandora Chorus rehearse?